likuanppd/likuanppd.github.io/_pages/about.md

 ## About Me

-I am a second-year Master student of Computer Science at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Dr. [Xiang ao](https://aoxaustin.github.io/index.html).
+I am a second-year Master candidate at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Dr. [Xiang ao](https://aoxaustin.github.io/index.html).
 I completed my B.E. degree in Electrical engineering and Automation at Beihang University.

 **<font color="#dd0000">I am looking for Ph.D. positions in 2023 Fall.
 If you have available positions or are interested in me, please contact me.
 I am always ready to have a chat.</font><br />**